 Operations

 Operations are the fundamental building blocks in Dyngle.
-An operation is a named sequence of steps that execute commands.
+An operation is a named sequence of steps that execute commands, and/or a set of expressions to evaluate in realtime.

 Basic Structure